FireMeteor00/MT4Manager/README.md

 1) Definitions.h:
      * MetaQuotes: Wrapper over "MT4ManagerAPI.h"
      * Helpers: Includes Helper class used as a setter/getter for mails,new topics and plugin parameters.
-     * Manager: Includes all data types defined in MT4ManagerAPI.h
+     * MT4Manager: Includes all data types defined in MT4ManagerAPI.h

 2) MT4ManAPI.h: